You, Me, and Everyone We Know: History

-While on tour with The Dear Hunter and Lydia, during August 2008, the band's van caught fire in South Carolina, along Route 85.
+While on tour with The Dear Hunter and Lydia, during August 2008, the band's van caught fire in South Carolina, along I-85.
 With most of the band's possessions destroyed, Aaron Stern recalled the conversation prior to the fire, "We were actually mid-argument about releasing new music on our own when the tire initially blew.
 After we watched the van burn up, we kind of took it as a sign to get our tails in the studio."

-The resulting effort was the EP So Young, So Insane produced by Motion City Soundtrack's Joshua Cain.
+The resulting effort was the EP So Young, So Insane, produced by Motion City Soundtrack's Joshua Cain.
 Shortly before the record was recorded, guitarist Ryan Sherrill and bassist Mike O'Rouke left the band.
 The record was very well received, and marked the band's first collaboration with Max Bemis, who provided additional vocals on I Can Get Back Up Now.
 In support of the new EP, You, Me, and Everyone We Know toured with Sing It Loud and Take Cover, finishing the year on a full US tour with I Set My Friends On Fire.

 You, Me, And Everyone We Know suffered a nearly fatal mass exodus, leaving only Liebsch in early 2009.
 Liebsch and Vigil later recruited guitarist Augustine Rampolla to join the band, along with a varying cast of guitarists, bassists and drummers over the next two years.
 The rest of 2009 brought tours with Valencia and Houston Calls, a supporting slot on Forgive Durden's Razia's Shadow Tour, and another stint on Warped Tour.
-They were also given a place on Alternative Press' 100 Bands You Need To Know In 2009.
+They were also given a place on Alternative Press' 100 Bands You Need To Know in 2009.

-After a spring headlining tour in 2010 with Breathe Carolina, We Are The In Crowd, and Stay, the band released their first single, Some Things Don't Wash Out, from their upcoming debut full-length of the same title in June.
+After a spring headlining tour in 2010 with Breathe Carolina, We Are The In Crowd, and Stay, the band released their first single, Some Things Don't Wash Out, from their upcoming debut full-length album of the same title in June.
 Dates with Hit The Lights, Cartel, The Bigger Lights, and The Graduate followed.
-In September, You, Me, And Everyone We Know headlined the Can We Do Laundry At Your House Tour with Take Cover and Queens Club.
+In September, You, Me, And Everyone We Know headlined their Can We Do Laundry At Your House Tour with Take Cover and Queens Club.

-After nearly three years of writing, on October 12, 2010, Some Things Don't Wash Out was released by Doghouse Records, now the band's label, to overwhelmingly positive reviews.
+After nearly three years of writing, on October 12, 2010, the album Some Things Don't Wash Out was released by Doghouse Records, now the band's label, to overwhelmingly positive reviews.
 Dead Press gave it 7/10 stars, and Alternative Press gave it 3.5/5 stars calling 'the disk diverse: One minute the group are awash in big-band swing, the next they're entrenched in bursting pop-punk."
 In support of the album, the band played dates with acts such as Man Overboard, Sparks the Rescue, I Can Make A Mess Like Nobody's Business, and Hellogoodbye.